Two-Qubit Module Based on Phonon-Coupled Ge Hole-Spin Qubits: Design, Fabrication, and Readout at 1-4 K: Conclusion

 Looking ahead, the two-qubit module developed here can serve as a foundational building block for larger-scale quantum processors and quantum sensors based on Ge.
 Systematic exploration of alternative PnC geometries, cavity designs, and coupling schemes—guided by the experimental benchmarks proposed in Sec.~\ref{sec:benchmarks}—will clarify the advantages and trade-offs of phonon-mediated interactions relative to more conventional exchange or capacitive coupling mechanisms. ~\cite{benito2019phononspin,mi2018cavity,landig2019coherent} More broadly, the design philosophy articulated in this work—explicit co-design of materials, phonons, and qubits; careful attention to fabrication and measurement constraints; and the use of quantitative, testable performance targets—extends beyond Ge and may help guide the development of other solid-state platforms in which phonons are engineered as a resource rather than treated solely as a source of decoherence.

-In summary, the proposed Ge phonon-coupled two-qubit architecture provides a clear, experimentally grounded route toward exploiting engineered mechanical modes for coherent control and entanglement of spin qubits at accessible cryogenic temperatures.
+In summary, the proposed Ge phonon-coupled two-qubit architecture provides a clear route for testing whether engineered mechanical modes can be used for coherent control and entanglement of spin qubits at accessible cryogenic temperatures.
 Its successful realization would represent an important step toward unifying quantum information processing with quantum acoustics and toward deploying Ge-based quantum devices for both computing and sensing applications.